Bright Futures Scholarship & Other State Financial Aid Programs

 FAFSA – “Free Application for Federal Student Aid”

 The FAFSA, or “Free Application for Federal Student Aid”, opens on October 1st this year.
 Seniors and college students must complete this form prior to and during each year that they are enrolled in college, in order to potentially qualify for and receive federal student aid.
-The state of Florida requires that seniors complete the FAFSA prior to May 15 in order to receive consideration for certain state program funds.
 Remember, seniors and parents must each create a secure PIN, or electronic signature, in order to process or access the student’s “error-free” FAFSA.
 Click on the FAFSA link to file your FAFSA for the given funding year.
 Seniors/parents, do you need assistance completing your FAFSA?
 You can call the federal government FAFSA customer service help line at 1-800-433-3243.

 FAFSA Customer Service Hours (one-on-one assistance)